benjaminjamesweb/AWS-Project/README.md

 *2.3.1 Functional Requirements*

-•	Secure user signup/login/logout: a user can successfully create an account, sign in, and log out.
-Their password should be hashed, and the original plaintext should not be stored anywhere in the database.
-Two users should not be able to create accounts using the same email.
-The log in page should give relevant feedback to the user (e.g. “wrong password,” “that account does not exist”) based on their input.

-•	User scoreboard: at the top of the homepage, there should be a simple scoreboard displaying the number of “stars” a user has.
-This number of stars is dependent on the user’s game history: for example, a perfect game at A1-proficiency gains the user 2 stars, whereas for B2-proficiency it gains 6 stars; likewise, getting a score of 0 on those games results in -2 and -6 stars respectively.
-(Alternatively, I might separate each score to its own proficiency level – i.e. the user would have separate scores for A1, A2, B1…)
+•	(R1): Secure user signup/login/logout

+•	(R2): Scoreboard (showing total points achieved)

-•	Game console: a grid of clickable games tiles
+•	(R3): Game arcade (a grid of clickable games tiles)

-•	Scoreboard: a banner at the top that shows the user's current points

-•	Game info pop-up menu: after clicking a game tile, the game info menu pops up on the right side of the screen, displaying info about the game like name, description, and playable proficiency levels.
-It should also have a “Proceed” button.

-•	Pre-game screen: after clicking “Proceed” in the game info menu, the user is taken to the pre-game screen, which shows them the instructions, and allows them to start the game.

-•	Game page: the user plays an English-language learning game.
-All games should be timed, but they will have very different formats.
-Some formats might be “choose the best response,” “unscramble the word,” or the classic “fill in the blanks.”
+•	(R4): Game description / level selection page

+•	(R5): Gameplay page (the user plays a "game," really an MCQ with 3 questions)

-•	Post-game page: after the timer runs out, the user is presented with feedback, including score/points, wrong answers, and the option to play again.
-Ideally, this page would identify the user’s English weak spots (e.g. specific words, grammar patterns), and give them the option to add those weak spots to a “notes” page.
-However, in the scope of this project, I will probably not implement this feature.
+•	(R6): Post-gameplay page: after the game is over, the user is presented with feedback, including score/points, wrong answers, and the option to play again.

 <br>

 *2.3.2 Non-Functional Requirements*

-•	High performance/reliability throughout (no long loading components, no redundant fetching)
+•	Performance: system should handle 1000+ concurrent users without performance degradation

+•	Reliability: system should have 99.9% uptime

 <br>

 *2.3.3 Technical Requirements*

-HARDWARE: As a web app, there are not any hardware requirements for the user.
+•	Hardware: As a web app, there are not any hardware requirements for the user.
 It should not cause any spikes or significant elevation in memory.

-SOFTWARE: The web app will be developed using Javascript in the React + Vite framework.
+•	Software: The web app will be developed using Javascript in the React + Vite framework.

 <br>